Brooklyn–Battery Tunnel: Later years

+On September 28, 2023, an 18-wheel tractor entered the Brooklyn-bound tunnel, traveling the wrong way to Manhattan, and got stuck inside the tunnel, backing up traffic for several hours.

 Tolls

-As of 6 August 2023, drivers pay $10.17 per car or $4.28 per motorcycle for tolls by mail/non-NYCSC E-Z Pass.
-E-ZPass users with transponders issued by the New York E‑ZPass Customer Service Center pay $6.55 per car or $2.85 per motorcycle.
+As of 6 August 2023, drivers pay $11.19 per car or $4.71 per motorcycle for tolls by mail/non-NYCSC E-Z Pass.
+E-ZPass users with transponders issued by the New York E‑ZPass Customer Service Center pay $6.94 per car or $3.02 per motorcycle.
 Mid-Tier NYCSC E-Z Pass users pay $8.36 per car or $3.57 per motorcycle.
 All E-ZPass users with transponders not issued by the New York E-ZPass CSC will be required to pay Toll-by-mail rates.

+The E-ZPass toll payment system has been accepted at the Brooklyn–Battery Tunnel since December 1996.
 Open-road cashless tolling started on January 4, 2017.
 The tollbooths were dismantled, and drivers were no longer allowed to pay cash at the tunnel.
 Instead, cameras and E-ZPass readers are mounted on new overhead gantries manufactured by TransCore are located on the Manhattan side.
 A vehicle without E-ZPass has a picture taken of its license plate and a bill for the toll is mailed to its owner.
 For E-ZPass users, sensors detect their transponders wirelessly.